-On Saturday, April 27, 2019 hundreds of progressive, radical legal workers, lawyers, and law students will be joined by friends in honoring members of our community at the National Lawyers Guild San Francisco Bay Area Chapter Testimonial Dinner 2019 Yerba Buena Center for the Arts.
+On Saturday, April 27, 2019 hundreds of progressive, radical legal workers, lawyers, and law students will be joined by friends in honoring members of our community at the National Lawyers Guild San Francisco Bay Area Chapter Testimonial Dinner 2019 held at Yerba Buena Center for the Arts.

 General Admission – $165